danielsaidi/PrintingKit/Sources/PrintingKit/PrintingKit.docc/PrintingKit.md

 ## Getting started

-The <doc:Getting-Started> article helps you get started with ApiKit.
+The <doc:Getting-Started> article helps you get started with PrintingKit.